ansys/pyspeos/doc/source/getting_started/docker/linux_container.rst

 .. note::

-   This option is only available for users with write access to the repository or who are members of the Ansys organization.
+   This option is only available for users who are members of the Ansys Internal organization.

 Once Docker is installed on your machine, follow these steps to download the Linux Docker container for the Speos service and install this image.